willyspinner/sequvis/README.md

 ```js
 client.sendStep(topic, from,to,message);
 ```
 - `topic`: topic of sequence diagram.
+Can be string or array (of multiple topics)
 - `from`: sender name
 - `to`: recipient name
 - `message`: message to be displayed in arrow.